 What Documents Can I Use to Prove a Qualifying Life Event?

-You can use any of the following qualifying life events to enroll in one of our plans during a special enrollment period.
+You can use any of the following qualifying life events to enroll in one of our health plans during a special enrollment period.
 For any of these events, please be sure to provide us with one of the documents listed below.
 Some events may require more than one document.

 Ready to apply?

-If you're eligible for special enrollment, you'll be able to choose and enroll in a plan.
+If you're eligible for special enrollment, you'll be able to choose and enroll in a health plan.
 You'll need your ZIP code and income and dependent information to see if you qualify for lower costs.
-Then you can view and compare plans.
+Then you can view and compare health plans.

 Get started.

-Our health plan advisors and agents can also help you find and apply for the right plan.
+Our health plan advisors and insurance agents can also help you find and apply for the right plan.
 Call a health plan advisor at

 1-855-237-3501, or have us call you.

-Our insurance experts will also help you find out if you're eligible for a subsidy that lowers the cost of your plan.
+Our insurance experts will also help you find out if you're eligible for a subsidy that lowers the cost of your health plan.

-Note: If you get your health coverage through an employer, contact them about when you can change your plan.
+Note: If you get your health coverage through an employer, contact them about when you can change your health plan.
 If you need information about Medicare enrollment, visit our Medicare site.

 Still need help?